Charlotte Airport Accident Kills Baggage Worker

 By Stewart Law Offices

-A worker at Charlotte-Douglas International Airport was recently killed when his vehicle flipped after hitting a piece of luggage that had fallen on the tarmac.
+A worker at Charlotte-Douglas International Airport was killed when his vehicle flipped after hitting a piece of luggage that had fallen on the tarmac.

 The August accident happened at night when the worker, who was transporting baggage, noticed the dropped luggage and made a sharp turn to avoid it.
 The airport vehicle still struck the luggage and it overturned, pinning the driver underneath.